favourite

 arrow

-1kg Quality Mark chuck steak
+1kg Quality Mark chuck steaks

 can also use gravy or rump steak